-Of the friends and acquaintances I lost in the towers, my reflections keep returning to Paul Skrzypek, who I played pick-up basketball with at our local gym.
+Of the friends and acquaintances I lost in the towers, my reflections return to Paul Skrzypek, who played pick-up basketball at our local gym.
 In the days before the attacks, Paul was excited about his new job at Cantor Fitzgerald, which he had just started.
 We really do have a date with death.

 How we face death is how we live life.
 We’re born to fear it, programmed to survive.
 The wonder of existence is that we can override our programming and confront death fearlessly.

 The real story of September 11th, the enduring lesson, is the way individuals confronted their own death, from the evil, barbaric bravado of the hijackers, willingly slamming themselves into buildings, to the incredible bravery of first responders climbing up to oblivion to save others.
 Or those graceful souls who swan-dived off the towers, the courageous passengers on Flight 93 and the countless unspoken heroes who gave their lives without hesitation to preserve the lives of friends, co-workers and strangers.

 Most of all, we see ourselves in the victims of that tragedy—we wonder what the moment of our demise will be like.
 How we’ll respond.
 What we’ll feel.
 What we won’t feel.